Extrapolating from Regularised Solutions for Solving Ill- Conditioned Linear Systems in Machine Learning

 TMLR Paper6817 Authors

 Abstract: Rapid prototyping of algorithms is a critical step in modern machine learning.
 Most algorithms exploit linear algebra, creating a need for lightweight numerical routines which -- while potentially sub-optimal for the task at hand -- can be rapidly implemented.
 For the numerical solution of ill-conditioned linear systems of equations, the standard solution for prototyping is Tikhonov-regularised inversion using a nugget.
 However, selection of the size of nugget is often difficult, and the use of data-adaptive procedures precludes automatic differentiation, introducing instabilities into end-to-end training.
 Further, while data-adaptive procedures perform multiple linear solves to select the size of nugget, only the result of one such solve is returned, which we argue is wasteful.
-This paper aims to resolve the above difficulties, presenting `autonugget`; a `Python` package for automatic and stable numerical solution of linear systems suitable for rapid prototyping, and fully compatible with automatic differentiation using `JAX`.
-A distinguishing feature of `autonugget` is the ability to combine multiple linear solves using Richardson extrapolation, improving in accuracy over approximations based on a single nugget.
+This paper aims to circumvent the above difficulties, presenting `autonugget`; a `Python` package for automatic and stable numerical solution of linear systems suitable for rapid prototyping, and fully compatible with automatic differentiation using `JAX`. `autonugget` combines multiple linear solves using Richardson extrapolation to determine the solution of the ill-conditioned system, improving in accuracy over approximations based on a single nugget.

 Submission Type: Regular submission (no more than 12 pages of main content)